When you are creating an eResearch application, these tips may be helpful:

-If you are a researcher from the SHPS department, it is best to add language to your application describing a standard of care for your project (when and if applicable).
+If you are a researcher from the School of Health Professions and Studies, or the School of Nursing, it is best to add language to your application describing a standard of care for your project (when and if applicable).
 This will often help guide a primary reviewer’s understanding for which part of your research is “standard of care” and what will be considered a “new” or “different” treatment, (in most cases, the focus of the research project).
 This language is usually included at the beginning of Section 4 (the abstract section) and may need to be added in other sections of the application.

 Site Approval Letter

 If you are using a site other than the University of Michigan-Flint for part of your research project (i.e., collecting data from a senior center or surveying students at a junior high school), it is important to add this information to your application (Sec.
 3).
 In many cases, it is customary to obtain a Site Approval Letter from the data collection site.
-A Site Approval Letter is an indication to the IRB that administrators at the research site (where you will be collecting data) have given their permission for you to use their: students, patients, clients, residents, employees, etc. Site Approval Letters are uploaded into the eResearch application and should be written on the research site’s stationary (Section 3-1.8) and contain the signature(s) of an authorizing agent such as a school principal or the director of a community center.
+A Site Approval Letter is an indication to the IRB that administrators at the research site (where you will be collecting data) have given their permission for you to recruit their: students, patients, clients, residents, employees, and or use their patient medical records with a HIPAA waiver, etc. Site Approval Letters are uploaded into the eResearch application and should be written on the research site’s stationary (Section 3-1.8) and contain the signature(s) of an authorizing agent such as a school principal or the director of a community center.
 This correspondence confirms to the IRB that the communication is official and it is okay to be doing research at the organization or facility.

 Is your site engaged?

 Sometimes persons employed at a data collection site will be answering questions about your research project, helping with informed consent, included in data entry, data analysis, and/or statistical analysis, etc. In other words they may become engaged in the research project.
 If a site is considered engaged, you must include this information in your application (Sec.
 3-1.1).